Content Area Requirements

 • Hst 422 Topics in Postwar Japanese History, 1945-present

-• STAMP
+• Russian

 Tests required for licensure: NES (Russian) or Praxis (Russian: World Language)

-Test due date: At time of application OR June 15th
+Test due date: at time of application or June 15th

 Content Area Specialist: Bernd Ferner | fernerb@pdx.edu